-Found in southern South Australia, with a disjunct population in the north-west corner; growing in scrub and woodland on stony and sandy soils.
-Also found in the Northern Territory, Queensland and New South Wales.
+Found in southern South Australia, with a disjunct population in the north-west corner, growing in scrub and woodland on stony and sandy soils.
+Also found in the Northern Territory and New South Wales.
 Native.
 Common in South Australia.
 Uncommon in the Northern Territory.
-Common in the other States.
+Common in New South Wales.

 Herbarium regions: North Western, Gairdner-Torrens, Flinders Ranges, Eastern, Eyre Peninsula, Northern Lofty, Murray, Southern Lofty, South Eastern